zng-ui/zng/TODO/_current.md

 * Review `unsafe`, only use when there is no alternative.
 * Review nodes that call `(de)init(ctx)`, are they causing a widget handle collection to grow uncontrolledly?

-* Implement event handlers using a callback in the event that queues the handlers to run once.
-    - This avoids the linear event update search.
-    - This causes lets us unify all event handles to a single `EventHandle` like the `VarHandle`.
-* Review Command unload, if we only modify a command meta and don't create any handlers it does not register for cleanup.
-    - Bug already existed in previous implementation.
-    - Have an AppId?
 * Implement all `todo!` code.

 * Opening the image example flashes white.